In the Appearance preferences, you can change the look of Alfred's window, as well as choose how you want your search results to be presented.

 You can choose one of the default themes by clicking it in the left sidebar.
 You can click on the mountains icon in the top right to closely match your desktop to help you choose.

-Creating custom themes
+Creating and editing themes

 Creating themes, exporting and importing them is a Powerpack feature.